King's Cross, London: In popular culture

-Kings Cross and its surrounding streets were also the setting for the 1955 Ealing comedy, The Ladykillers, two British drama films starring Max Bygraves—A Cry from the Streets (1958) and Spare the Rod (1961)—as well as Mike Leigh's High Hopes (1988).
-Anthony Minghella's 2006 film Breaking and Entering is also set in Kings Cross.
+King's Cross and its surrounding streets were the setting for the 1955 Ealing comedy The Ladykillers, two British drama films starring Max Bygraves—A Cry from the Streets (1958) and Spare the Rod (1961)—and Mike Leigh's High Hopes (1988).
+Anthony Minghella's 2006 film Breaking and Entering is also set in King's Cross.

+In 1972 it was the setting for Kings Cross Lunch Hour, one of four plays set in different parts of London, written by John Mortimer for the BBC drama series Thirty-Minute Theatre.

-"Vale Royal", an epic poem in 700 triads by Aidan Andrew Dun probes into this zone of London; "Vale Royal" was launched at the Albert Hall in 1995.
+"Vale Royal", an epic poem in 700 triads by Aidan Andrew Dun, probes into this zone of London; "Vale Royal" was launched at the Albert Hall in 1995.
 A triad of Dun's, excerpted from another poem, "The Brill", has been installed at the western end of Granary Square in a small grove of trees beside the new Central Saint Martins.
 It reads: "Kings Cross, dense with angels and histories, there are cities beneath your pavements, cities behind your skies.
 Let me see!"

-The Irish rock group The Pogues was founded in Kings Cross.
+The Irish rock group the Pogues was founded in King's Cross.

-The British pop music duo Pet Shop Boys recorded a song featured on their 1987 album Actually named "Kings Cross": the melancholy track discusses the hopelessness of the AIDS epidemic during that time and uses the Kings Cross area as the "backdrop" of the story, trading on the area's associations with drug use and prostitution.
+The British pop music duo Pet Shop Boys recorded a song featured on their 1987 album Actually named "King's Cross": the melancholy track discusses the hopelessness of the AIDS epidemic during that time and uses the King's Cross area as the "backdrop" of the story, trading on the area's associations with drug use and prostitution.
 Tracey Thorn covered the song in 2007.
-Songwriter David Gedge also wrote a song called "Kings Cross" while recording under the name Cinerama.
+Songwriter David Gedge also wrote a song called "King's Cross" while recording under the name Cinerama.

 Rail

 King's Cross station

-King's Cross is a famous railway interchange, and King's Cross station is a focal point in the district.
+King's Cross station is a railway terminus and London Underground interchange, and a focal point in the district.

-Commuter services from King's Cross are operated by Thameslink and Great Northern, serving destinations in north London, such as Finsbury Park, Harringay, and Enfield.
+Commuter services from King's Cross are operated by Thameslink and Great Northern, serving destinations in north London, such as Finsbury Park, Harringay, and Enfield Town.
 Destinations further afield include Welwyn Garden City, Stevenage, Peterborough, Cambridge, and King's Lynn.
 Long-distance departures from King's Cross are operated by Grand Central, Lumo, Hull Trains, and LNER.
-Trains serve destinations in Yorkshire, North East England and Scotland, including Leeds, Newcastle upon Tyne, and Edinburgh.
+Trains serve destinations in the East Midlands, Yorkshire, North East England and Scotland, including Leeds, Newcastle upon Tyne, and Edinburgh.

 In fiction, the station is the London terminus of the Hogwarts Express, which carries Harry Potter to Hogwarts.
 In the Harry Potter films, however, the exterior shots of the station are those of neighbouring St Pancras station.
 Some interior shots were filmed at York railway station.

 The Goods Yard complex, part of the King's Cross Central development, was a rail freight terminal.
 The Yard was designed by Lewis Cubitt in 1852.
 The nearby Granary Square is named after the Granary building.
 Trains carried Lincolnshire wheat to King's Cross, where the wheat would then be stored in the Granary building to be used by London's bakers.